 (Top right) Galway Sport, a 100% Highland Wool yarn that is going to be a great staple.
 I could see making a cardigan with this yarn.

 (Bottom left) Linaza, a fine weight Alpaca/Linen/Tencel blend that I really like the feel of!
 It is a little bit of a halo and some shine to it.
 I could love this for a lacy top to wear over a tank or camisole.
 I could also love it as a sweater, shawl, cowl, or scarf.

 (Bottom center) Encore, a worsted weight acrylic/wool blend that is going to make another great staple.
 It can be machine washed and dried, and is pretty soft, so I could love this for a child's sweater, hat, or scarf, or for afghans.

 (Bottom right) Nako Baby: Baby Angel, a striping sport weight acrylic.
 It can be machine washed, but I can't tell by the symbols on the label if it can be machine dried.
 I'm guessing no. This could make such cute baby sweaters or blankets.
-I could here the oohs and ahhs at the baby shower if I gave a sweater made in this yarn.
+I could imagine the oohs and ahhs at a baby shower if I gave a sweater made in this yarn.

 I'm excited to try these yarns out!
 Have you used any of these?
 Which ones did you like?
 What did you like about them?